LearnWithLlew/RefactoringToCleanerCode.net/Course.md

 - [ ] ## Activity 1: Extract Paragraphs to methods

     1. Identify a paragraph (`case`)
-    2. Extract a method to a obvious nonsense name
+    2. Extract a method to a Obvious Nonsense name
     3. Evaluate it at the caller (ignore the body)
     4. Fix or revert and try again
     5. Commit